johnwcowan/r7rs-work/LexmacsCowan.md

 ## Lexical macros

-This SRFI provides ways to serialize and deserialize Scheme values containing arbitrary objects that don't have any standard representation as S-expressions, specifically lists whose car is a reserved symbol.
-For example, a URI object whose content is "http://example.com/foo.html" could be represented externally as `(.uri "http://example.com/foo.html")`.
-By convention, these special symbols begin with periods.
+This SRFI provides ways to help serialize and deserialize Scheme values containing arbitrary objects that don't have any standard representation as S-expressions by replacing them with lists whose cars are symbols understood by the procedures below.
+The process of replacing such objects by lists is called *externalization*; the inverse is called *internalization*.
+Once a data structure
+has been externalized, it may be safely output with `write` and read back in with `read`.
+There is no requirement that externalizing and internalizing are exact converses; in particular, externalizing may discard certain information.

+By convention, the symbols used in externalized forms begin with period, to minimize conflicts with existing names.
+For example, a SRFI 113 set containing the first five positive exact integers might be externalized as `(.set 1 2 3 4 5)`.
+Internalizing this might create a set using the SRFI 128 default comparator rather than any more specific comparator that the original set had used.
+This SRFI does not define any specific internalizers or externalizers.

 ## Procedures

 `(make-lexenv)`

-Creates a newly allocated empty lexical environment.
+Creates a newly allocated empty lexical macro environment.

-`(add-to-lexenv! `*lexenv symbol expander predicate unexpander*`)`
+`(add-to-lexenv! `*lexenv symbol internalizer predicate externalizer*`)`

-Adds a new entry to *lexenv*, which says that during expansion lists whose cars are *symbol* are passed to *expander* to convert them to internal format, and during unexpansion objects which satisfy *predicate* are passed to *unexpander* to convert them to external format.
+Adds a new entry to *lexenv*, which says that during internalization, lists whose cars are *symbol* are passed to *internalizer* to convert them to internal format, and during externalization, objects which satisfy *predicate* are passed to *externalizer* to convert them to external format.
+The intention is that objects produced by *internalizer* satisfy *predicate* and that objects produced by *externalizer* are lists whose car is *symbol*, but this is not enforced.

+You can specify *symbol* and *internalizer* as `#f` if you want one-way externalization, or specify *predicate* and *externalizer* as `#f` if you want one-way internalization.

-`(lexmacs-expand `*object* *lexenv*`)`
+`(lexmacs-internalize `*object* *lexenv*`)`

-Recursively expands *object*, looking for lists whose cars are defined in *lexenv* and replacing the lists with their internal representations.
+Recursively expands *object*, looking for lists whose cars are defined in *lexenv* and replacing the lists with their internalized representations.
 Returns a copy of *object* with all possible expansions; the copy may share structure with *object*.
-Sublists are expanded before their parents are; non-lists are unchanged.
+Sublists are internalized before their parents are; non-lists are unchanged.

-`(lexmacs-unexpand `*object* *lexenv*`)`
+`(lexmacs-externalize `*object* *lexenv*`)`

-Recursively unexpands *object*, looking for objects that satisfy predicates defined in *lexenv* and replacing them with their external representations.
-Returns a copy of *object* with all such objects unexpanded; the copy may share structure with *object*.
+Recursively externalizes *object*, examining it and its sub-objects (only lists and vectors are examined) for objects that satisfy a predicate defined in *lexenv* and replacing them with their externalized representations.
+Returns a copy of *object* with all such objects externalized; the copy may share structure with *object*.

 `(lexmacs-read `*lexenv* [ *port* ]`)`

-Reads an external representation from *port*, whose default is the value of `(current-input-port)` as if with `read`, expands it against `lexenv`, and returns it.
+Reads an external representation from *port*, whose default is the value of `(current-input-port)` as if with `read`, internalizes it against `lexenv`, and returns it.

 `(lexmacs-write `*lexenv obj* [ *port* ]`)`

-Unexpands *obj* against *lexenv* and writes it as if with `write` to *port*, whose default value is `(current-output-port)`.
+Externalizes *obj* against *lexenv* and writes it as if with `write` to *port*, whose default value is `(current-output-port)`.

 `(lexmacs-eval `*obj lexenv env*`)`

-Expands *obj* against *lexenv* and passes the result, along with *env* (an R7RS-small environment specifier) to `eval` and returns the result.
+Internalizes *obj* against *lexenv* and passes the result, along with *env* (an R7RS-small environment specifier) to `eval`, returning the result.